ubc-library-rc/dryad2dataverse/docs/index.md

 #### Change monitoring

-Because monitoring the status of something over time requires persistence, the dryad2dataverse.monitor.Monitor object uses an [SQLite3](https://sqlite.org), which is a single file, portable database.
+Because monitoring the status of something over time requires persistence, the dryad2dataverse.monitor.Monitor object uses an [SQLite3](https://sqlite.org) database, which has the enormous advantage of being a single file that is portable between systems.
 This allows monitoring without laborious database configuration on a host system, and updates can be run on any system that has sufficient storage space to act as an intermediary between Dryad and Dataverse.
+This is quite a simple database, as the [documentation on its structure](dbase_structure/index.html) shows.

 If you need to change systems just swap the database to the new system.

 In theory you could run it from a Raspberry Pi Zero that you have in a desk drawer, although that may not be the wisest idea.
 Maybe use your cell phone.

-Monitoring changes requires both the serializer and transfer objects from above.
+Monitoring changes requires both the `Serializer` and `Transfer` objects from above.

 ```
->>> # Create the monitor instance
+>>> # Create the Monitor instance
 >>> monitor = dryad2dataverse.monitor.Monitor()
 >>> # Check status of your serializer object
 >>> monitor.status(i_heart_dryad)